Connecting to the Wired Network

 - Insert one end of the network cable into the Ethernet port on your computer.
 (It does not matter which end you use; they are both the same.)

-- Insert the other end of the network cable into the network wall port.
+- Insert the other end of the network cable into the network wall port that has a computer icon.

 - Turn on the computer and log on.